-- Stop physical activity and move to a cool place. - Drink water or a sports drink. - Wait for cramps to go away before you do any more physical activity.
+- Stop physical activity and move to a cool place. - Drink water or drinks with electrolytes. - Wait for cramps to go away before you do any more physical activity.

 GET MEDICAL HELP RIGHT AWAY IF:

 - Cramps last longer than one hour.

 - You're on a low-sodium diet.

 - You have heart problems.